ricniew/ibm-itcam-silent-config/README.md

     -h    home directory

     -p    SOAP port used to connect to Dmgr (OPTIONAL).
-Only relevant in case of "-a=config" By default this port is retrieved by a wsadmin Python script.
+Only relevant in case of "-a=config".
+          By default this port is retrieved by a wsadmin Python script.
 However you can use this option to override the Dmgr port discovered by the internal Python script.